John Dee: Working life

-Rector at Upton-upon-Severn from 1553, Dee was offered a readership in mathematics at Oxford University in 1554, which he declined, citing as offensive English universities' emphasis on rhetoric and grammar (which, together with logic, formed the academic trivium) over philosophy and science (the more advanced quadrivium, composed of arithmetic, geometry, music and astronomy).
+Rector at Upton-upon-Severn from 1553, Dee was offered a readership in mathematics at Oxford University in 1554 but declined it, citing as offensive English universities' emphasis on rhetoric and grammar (which, together with logic, formed the academic trivium) over philosophy and science (the more advanced quadrivium, composed of arithmetic, geometry, music and astronomy).
 He was busy with writing and perhaps hoped for a better position at court.
 On 17 February 1554, Dee took Catholic orders in the midst of the Marian reaction.
 The Catholic bishop Edmund Bonner, likely already a close friend of Dee's at this point, gave him special permission to receive all of the holy orders from first tonsure to priesthood in only a single day.

 In 1555, Dee joined the Worshipful Company of Mercers, as his father had, through its system of patrimony.

-In that same year Dee was arrested and charged with "lewd and vain practices of calculating and conjuring", because he had cast horoscopes of Queen Mary and Princess Elizabeth.
+In that same year, Dee was arrested and charged with "lewd and vain practices of calculating and conjuring" because he had cast horoscopes of Mary I of England and Princess Elizabeth.
 The charges were raised to treason against Mary.
-Dee appeared in the Star Chamber and exonerated himself, but was turned over to Bonner for religious examination.
+Dee appeared in the Star Chamber and exonerated himself, but he was turned over to Bonner for religious examination.
 His strong, lifelong penchant for secrecy may have worsened matters.
 The episode was the most dramatic in a series of attacks and slanders that dogged Dee throughout his life.
 At some point, possibly before his charges were officially dismissed, Dee became Bonner's chaplain.
-In some early editions of John Foxe's Acts and Monuments, Dee, as Bonner's chaplain, is recorded debating the Real presence of Christ in the Eucharist with Protestant prisoner Robert Smith (who accused Dee of Marcionism because his argument in favor of transubstantiation rested on the idea that Christ possessed only a spiritual body) and participating in the seventh examination of John Philpot.
+In some early editions of John Foxe's Acts and Monuments, Dee, as Bonner's chaplain, is recorded debating the real presence of Christ in the Eucharist with Protestant prisoner Robert Smith (who accused Dee of Marcionism because his argument in favor of transubstantiation rested on the idea that Jesus possessed only a spiritual body) and participating in the seventh examination of John Philpot.

-Dee presented Queen Mary in 1556 with a visionary plan for preserving old books, manuscripts and records and founding a national library, but it was not taken up.
+Dee presented Queen Mary in 1556 with a visionary plan to preserve old books, manuscripts, and records and to found a national library, but it was not taken up.
 Instead, he expanded his personal library in Mortlake, acquiring books and manuscripts in England and on the Continent.
 Dee's library, a centre of learning outside the universities, became the greatest in England and attracted many scholars.